- Trails -

 Are you looking for up to date conditions, trail news and updates, elevation maps, weather, or a GPS trail guide?

-We invite you to try a new trail experience using your smartphone!
+We invite you to try a trail experience using your smartphone!
 Open your smartphone’s camera app, and hover over this “QR Code” image until it comes into focus, then a bubble or notification should pop up automatically.
 Touch that bubble or notification to visit our new resource for hikers like you!
 We update this resource regularly (Even in winter!) so you can plan your adventure before you go, and enjoy your outdoor adventure even more.

 We will be installing QR Codes like this one at trailheads for hikers if they would like access to all the above mentioned tools.